soccermaganti/CS326FinalProject/README.md

 ## 9. Conclusion <a name="conclusion"></a>

 Summarizing it all together, the Competitive Task Manager is a dynamic application that is designed to target college students' motivation by creating a competitive environment.
 The documentation above provides instructions to install, configure, and set up the database.
 Users can easily manage their tasks, share any achievements they have, and be a part of some friendly competition.
 I aim to create a positive and collaborative environment for everyone to succeed in their academic journey.

+## 10. Ideas I had when creating the Project and the step-by-step things I did to implement them (Pretty informal idea creation)

+1. Basically need to create the calendar and then based on the day of the calendar, I’ll create preset bonus days based on the day.
+(Completed)

+2. For my todo list,
+    1. Add the ability for a date when the reminder needs to be done.
+(Completed)
+    2. Then I can create a notifications page that will let you know your priority based on the date and priority level (Completed)

+3. Need to figure out how to navigate to different pages (Completed)

+4. Creating a login Database
+    1. Make login SQL database (done)
+    2. Make express routes to add to the database (done)
+    3. Connect the login database to the client side stuff (done)
+    4. Figure out how to make js switch from login to create an account and back to the login page so they can log in with their account info.
+(In process)
+    5. Make it so you can delete profile information from the profile screen  (in process)
+    6. and when you delete your account, it brings you back to the login screen (in process)

+5. Creating Task Achievement Feed
+    1. Set up buttons and commenter Incorrect position (Done)
+    2. Set up the database for the achievements and the comments underneath them (done)
+    3. Create event listeners (done)
+    4. Create express routes as well as any functions needed (done)
+    5. Allow for buttons to switch between posts (done)
+    6. Get comments to work by adding a new thing

+6. Creating a Point leaderboard between accounts
+    1. Give points to each account (done)

+7. Making it so personal tasks only are shown for one account and not all accounts ( Created multi-account access now by adding userid to sql database to sort the tasks based on the account) (Done)

+9. Add friends and save each individual account

+10. Added ability to change username (Done)